 Even though very late, help did come.
-Influencers and superstars started sharing the news of the Amazon fires, and the Hollywood actor Leonardo di Caprio too asked for the help of the people to save what is left of the Amazon.
+Influencers and superstars started sharing the news of the Amazon fires, and the Hollywood actor Leonardo di Caprio also asked for the people’s help to save what is left of the Amazon.

 Even though it has been a slow process till now, the French president Emmanuel Macron hosted a weekend summit in the French City of Biarritz attended by the leaders of the G7 countries.
 Shockingly, Brazil has refused to take the G7 aid of $20m.